Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_gpio_func.md

 ### Configuration class

 The library provides the `gpioX_config` class (X corresponds to the GPIO) that holds the pin configuration in three member variables: `crl`, `crh` and `odr`.
 A variable of the `gpioX_config` class can be used to set up the GPIO and save its current setup.
-It is used in some of the static member functions.
+It is used in the static member functions above.

-*Note: `gpio_config` can be used to set up GPIO quickly with a single `init` member function, see above.*
+*Note: `gpio_config` can also be used to set up GPIO quickly with an `init` member function, see above.*

 ### Type conversions